Supplemental Financial Information

-The School's debt and other cash activities decreased by $5 million in fiscal 2021, compared with a decrease of $1 million in the prior year.
+The School’s debt and other cash activities decreased by $63 million in fiscal 2022, compared with a decrease of $5 million in the prior year.
 The change in debt and other cash activities primarily related a transfer to the HBS endowment of $65 million in unrestricted cash, made possible by the School’s operating surplus, to fund future capital needs.

-Because gifts, internally generated cash, and unrestricted reserves have been available and sufficient to finance capital activities, fiscal 2021 marked the School's 13th consecutive year with no new borrowings.
-Debt principal payments were $7 million in fiscal 2021, consistent with the prior year.
+Because gifts, internally generated cash, and unrestricted reserves have been available and sufficient to finance capital activities, fiscal 2022 marked the School’s 14th consecutive year with no new borrowings.
+Debt principal payments were $6 million in fiscal 2022 compared with $7 million a year earlier.

-Capitalization of endowment income—or cash used to purchase endowment units— was a $6 million use of cash in fiscal 2021, up $3 million from the prior year.
-In compliance with federal and state legal requirements, the School's objective is to spend as much of the endowment distribution as possible in any given year, according to the terms of each gift.
+Capitalization of endowment income—or cash used to purchase endowment units—was a $5 million use of cash in fiscal 2022, down $1 million from the prior year.
+In compliance with federal and state legal requirements, the School’s objective is to spend as much of the endowment distribution as possible in any given year, according to the terms of each gift.
 Funds unspent as a result of gift restrictions are generally reinvested in the endowment.

-In compliance with the law, HBS accesses the investment appreciation within existing endowment accounts when the terms of the gift require funds to be withdrawn at a rate higher than the University's payout rate in any given year.
-Decapitalization of endowment income—or cash drawn from endowment appreciation—was a $1 million source of cash in fiscal 2021, compared with a $2 million source of cash in fiscal 2020.
+In compliance with the law, HBS accesses the investment appreciation within existing endowment accounts when the terms of the gift require funds to be withdrawn at a rate higher than the University’s payout rate in any given year.
+Decapitalization of endowment income—or cash drawn from endowment appreciation—was a $4 million source of cash in fiscal 2022, compared with a $1 million source of cash in fiscal 2021.

 Ending Balance, Unrestricted Reserves

-Approximately 53 percent of the School's revenues in fiscal 2021 came from HBP, Executive Education, and HBS Online—business units that are highly sensitive to the economy.
-Consequently, maintaining an ample balance of unrestricted reserves outside of the endowment is crucial to providing HBS with sufficient liquidity to finance ongoing campus renewal and expansion projects, and to capitalize on emerging strategic opportunities through economic cycles over the long term.
+Approximately 57 percent of the School’s revenues in fiscal 2022 came from HBP, Executive Education, and HBS Online—business units that are sensitive to fluctuations in the economy.
+Consequently, maintaining an ample balance of unrestricted reserves outside of the endowment is crucial to providing HBS with sufficient liquidity to finance ongoing campus renewal and expansion projects and to capitalize on emerging strategic opportunities through economic cycles over the long term.

-Continuing its focus on generating strong cash from operating activities, HBS concluded fiscal 2021 with an unrestricted current use reserves balance of $211 million, compared with $174 million a year earlier.
-This level is substantially above the $100 million in unrestricted reserves established by HBS as the School's long-term liquidity management target.
+Continuing its focus on generating strong cash from operating activities, HBS concluded fiscal 2022 with an unrestricted current use reserves balance of $227 million, compared with $211 million a year earlier.
+This level is substantially above the required level of unrestricted reserves for liquidity management purposes.